piegope/doc/docs/en/rdm/mac/data-sources/multi-factor-authentication/authenticator-totp.md

 eleventyComputed:
   title: Authenticator (TOTP)
 ---
-{{ en.RDMMAC }} allows you to use an Authenticator (TOTP) such as [{{ en.DWS }}](https://devolutions.net/workspace/) or Google Authenticator to provide an additional security layer when opening a data source.
+{{ en.RDMMAC }} allows you to use an Authenticator (TOTP) such as the [{{ en.WMAPP }}](https://devolutions.net/workspace/) or Google Authenticator to provide an additional security layer when opening a data source.

 ## Settings

 {% snippet icon.badgeInfo %}
-Before you start the configuration, make sure you have installed the [{{ en.DWS }}](https://devolutions.net/workspace/) or Google Authenticator applications on a supported device.
+Before you start the configuration, make sure you have installed the [{{ en.WMAPP }}](https://devolutions.net/workspace/) or Google Authenticator on a supported device.
 {% endsnippet %}

 1. If not already done, follow these [Multi-Factor Authentication Configuration steps](/rdm/mac/data-sources/multi-factor-authentication/).